-- 4.1 Conduct a system requirement verification study of the processes. - 4.2 On completing the above, submit a requirement verification report. - 4.3 Design and develop the system, upon obtaining ICTA approval for the above. - 4.4 Implement the in collaboration with the, SPA consultants appointed by ICTA, or review committee and facilitate the 'Software Process Audit (SPA)' specified by ICTA.
-Refer Annex C. - 4.5 Maintain project source code in the ICTA Source Code Management system (SCM). - 4.6 Maintain all issues in the Issue tracking system maintained by ICTA. - 4.7 Adopt a proper application release procedure to release the LB to ICTA during the deployment in the staging / production environments. - 4.8 Participate for Project Review Committee meeting and Project Implementation Committee (PIC) Meetings as a member. - 4.9 Obtain User Acceptance Test(UAT) for the implemented processes. - 4.10 Deploy into production environment at Lanka Government Cloud (LGC). - 4.11 Provide support and maintenance services, from the date of launch to an agreed time period. - 4.12 Adhere to the Service Level Agreement, during the support and maintenance phase (SLA) indicated in Annex B. - 4.13 Adherence to e-Government Policy of Sri Lanka [1]. - 4.14 Adherence to Web 2.0 concepts, open standards and Service Oriented Architecture (SOA) principles. - 4.15 Adherence to Lanka Interoperability Framework (LIFe) standards [2]. - 4.16 Work collaboratively with ICTA and other stakeholder organizations - 4.17 Followings are the functional requirements at high level - Phase 1 Current scope of title registration with high-level planning and surveying.
-(Relevant processes have marked with √ symbol in following table)
+- 4.2 Prepare a detail requirement study report of the new MIS - 4.3 On completing the above, Submit a requirement verification report by after completing the above tasks.
+With the approval of ICTA Design and Develop the system - 4.4 Adherence to e-Government Policy of Sri Lanka [1]. - 4.5 Adherence to Web 2.0 concepts, open standards and Service Oriented Architecture (SOA) principles. - 4.6 Adherence to LIFe standards [2]. - 4.7 Implement the system in collaboration with the SPA consultants appointed by ICTA, or review committee and facilitate 'Software Process Audit (SPA)' specified by ICTA.
+Refer Annex C. - 4.8 The project source code will be maintained by the ICTA Source Code Management system (SCM) - 4.9 Maintain all issues through Issue tracking system which maintains by ICTA. - 4.10 Adopt a proper application publishing procedure to release the PMIS to the Department during the deployment in production environments. - 4.11 Participate for Project Review Committee meeting and Project Management Committee (PMC) Meetings as a member - 4.12 Obtain User Acceptance (UAT) for the implemented processes. - 4.13 Deploy the system to production environment through Lanka Government Cloud (LGC). - 4.14 Provide support and maintenance service, for the period of one year. - 4.15 Adhere to the Service Level Agreement, during the support and maintenance phase (SLA) indicated in Annex B.